check-spelling/securedrop-docs/docs/firewall_opnsense.rst

    |OPNSENSE - Default Login|

-If this is your first time logging in to the firewall, the setup wizard will be displayed.
+If this is your first time logging into the firewall, the setup wizard will be displayed.
 You should not step through it at this point, however, as there are other tasks to complete.
 To exit, click the OPNSense logo in the top left corner of the screen.